wp-plugins/customize-admin/readme.txt

 = 1.3 =
 Now the title of the content block is displayed in the admin interface to make it easy to manage the widgets.

+= 1.4 =
+The plugin has been translated into Dutch and German.
+Hat tip: Caspar Hübinger

 == Upgrade Notice ==